Outburn-IL/foob-docs/configuration.md

 |Property | Description |
 |---------|-------------|
 | FUMEEndpoint|Specifies the URL of the FUME server.
-If you used the IRIS FUME plugin installer to set up the package, that property's value should already be set.
+If you used the FUME plugin installer to set up the package, that property's value should already be set.
 | FUMEDesignerUrl|Specifies the URL of the FUME designer (Valid for FUME enterprise versions only)|